Shopify/polaris/src/components/Spinner/README.md

 # Spinner

-Spinners are used to notify merchants that their requested action is being processed.
-In the context of loading, spinner should only be used to represent content that can’t be represented with skeleton loading components.
-For example, a data chart.
+Spinners are used to notify merchants that their action is being processed.
+For loading states, spinners should only be used for content that can’t be represented with skeleton loading components, like for data charts.

 ---